reprohack/reprohack-hq/CODE_OF_CONDUCT.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Dave Clements (clementsgalaxy@gmail.com).
-To report an issue involving Dave Clements please email James Taylor (james@taylorlab.org).
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by completeing our [CoC Incident Report form](https://forms.gle/ukXPeMPsrp9psJTG6) .
 All reports will be handled with discretion.
-In your report please include:

-- Your contact information.

-- Names (real, nicknames, or pseudonyms) of any individuals involved.
-If there are additional witnesses, please include them as well.
-Your account of what occurred, and if you believe the incident is ongoing.
-If there is a publicly available record (e.g. a mailing list archive or a public IRC logger), please include a link.

-- Any additional information that may be helpful.
+The ReproHack Code of Conduct Committee is responsible for enforcing the Code of Conduct.
+It can be contacted by emailing [reprohack-coc@googlegroups.com](mailto:reprohack-coc@googlegroups.com).
+All reports will be reviewed by the Code of Conduct Committee and will be kept confidential.

 After filing a report, a representative will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
+The respondent will apply measured response to remove harassers and harassment from this project.

 If the person who is harassing you is part of the response team, they will recuse themselves from handling your incident.
 If the complaint originates from a member of the response team, it will be handled by a different member of the response team.
 We will respect confidentiality requests for the purpose of protecting victims of abuse.

 ### Attribution & Acknowledgements

-This code of conduct is based on the Open Code of Conduct from the TODOGroup.
+This code of conduct has been adapted from the [Galaxy Project](https://github.com/galaxyproject), and was itself initially based on the Open Code of Conduct from the TODOGroup.